Why Even Bother Living?

-And as Christians love to play that overused “You don’t have total knowledge of the universe…” card when trying to negate the concept of atheism, it’s now fair game for me to use their own argument against them.
+And as Christians love to play that overused “You don’t have total knowledge of the universe…” card when trying to negate the validity of god denial, it’s now fair game for me to use their own argument against them.

 Yes, they’re right.
-I don’t have such knowledge of the universe.
+I don’t have total knowledge of the universe.
 And if I don’t know what the purpose is then I can’t possibly KNOW that there was a purpose in the first place.
-(Oops!)
+(Oopsies.)
 Given this, like I said before, from my perspective there’s absolutely no difference between not knowing and not having.

-But wait a second.
-I smell some last ditch desperation and straw-grasping on the horizon.
+Uh oh. [sniff-sniff] Can you smell it?
+Can you the smell last-ditch desperation and straw-grasping tripe on the horizon?
 This is where they play the “god” card.
 It’s sort of a catch-all explanation when they can’t pull anything else out of their ass.

 When All Else Fails

 “God has a higher purpose for you (and my child) that hasn’t been revealed to you yet.”

 Yes, folks.
 The “god did it!” explanation – the last refuge of a person with absolutely no argument.
 This is what we call special pleading, and it carries no weight as a debating tactic.